 little list online.
 We were right.

-People do need to do this kind of lookup occasionally.
+People do need to go beyond Wikipedia and Google occasionally to do this kind of lookup.
 And the

 to view the PDF file of our